zoechbauer/z-control-Backup-Scripts/docs/Log Disk Space Scripts.md

 # Log Disk Space Scripts Usage Guide

 This guide explains how to use the provided PowerShell scripts to log disk space usage.
-These scripts help you monitor folder sizes within a specified directory, which is useful for auditing storage and identifying large folders.
+These scripts help you monitor disk drive sizes or folder sizes within a specified directory, which is useful for auditing storage and identifying large folders.

 ## Purpose

 The backup scripts are designed to:
-- Scan a specified directory and log the size of each folder.
+- Scan a specified directory or disk drive and log the size of each folder.
 - Optionally include subfolders up to a specified depth (including unlimited depth).
 - Output the results to both a CSV and a TXT file for easy review and further processing.